Saltash: Education

 The secondary school in Saltash was designated as a Science and Mathematics & Computing Specialist College in September 2004, and renamed Saltash.net community school.
 The school is now known as Saltash Community School.

-Cornwall College has a campus in Saltash.
+Saltash.net sought out links with Microsoft under the headship of Isobel Bryce and during her tenure, the school was rated as ‘good’ by OFTSED.
+In recent years, there has been a decline in the progress outcomes achieved by students at the school and, partially linked to this, OFSTED have judged the school to be ‘requires improvement.
+Whilst the school was rated as ‘requires improvement’ in 2019 and has recently (2022) been given the same rating, there is a new framework in place which is more challenging than that under which the school was previously judged.
+There is evidence within the report that school is moving in the right direction.

+The former Cornwall College Campus is now Fountain Head House School.

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill TV transmitter.
+The town is served by both BBC Radio Cornwall on 95.2 FM and BBC Radio Devon on 95.7 FM.
+Other radio stations are Heart West on 97.0 FM, Greatest Hits Radio South West on 106.7 Fn, and Liskeard Radio, a community statio that broadcast online.
+Its local newspaper is the Cornish Times.

 Festivals

 Saltash hosts a number of annual festivals: Saltash Mayfair takes place in and around Fore Street during early May, and Saltash Town Regatta brings music and entertainment to the Waterside area in the summer.
 On the water there are intense Gig races with the best teams taking part, along with Flashboat rowing and dinghy racing, and the now infamous 'England and back' race between local organisations.
 For 2008 a new five towns challenge has been added to the list of events, pitting Saltash against Liskeard, Callington, Looe and Torpoint.
 Ashore you will find many stalls, music, and marquees.
 See the Regatta and Mayfair websites listed below for more information.